Nasturtium: what's edible?

 - Garnish: the flowers make pretty garnishes on appetizers, charcuterie boards, pasta, and pretty much anything you can think of.

-Pick the leaves any time of day.
+You can pick nasturtium leaves any time of day.
 You might want to pick only small or only large ones, depending on the use.
-For example, small leaves can be used whole in a salad, whereas large ones work well for stuffing.
-Give them a good wash in cold water.
-They are quite sturdy and will hold up in a salad spinner.
+For example, small nasturtium leaves can be used whole in a salad, whereas large ones work well for stuffing.

 Best uses & recipes

-- Salad greens: use whole or chopped for salads.
-Since nasturtium has that peppery bite, you may want to mix in other more mild greens.
+- Salad greens: use leaves whole or chopped for salads.
+Since nasturtium leaves have that peppery bite, you may want to mix in other more mild greens.
 Their peppery flavor goes well with goat cheese, fresh and dried fruits.

 - Replace spinach: anywhere spinach is used, you can replace some (or all) of it with nasturtium leaves.
 This includes things like lasagna, minestrone, creamed spinach, quiche, quinoa or veggie patties, and spinach artichoke dip.

-- Pesto: a unique pesto to use on pasta, bread, or swirl into some minestrone.
+- Pesto: use the leaves to make a unique pesto to use on pasta, bread, or swirl into some minestrone.
 You can also use half basil and half nasturtium leaves for a more classic flavor.

 - Replace grape leaves: large nasturtium leaves get as big as grape leaves and can easily be used for things like greek dolma.